Kotodama is a Japanese term that originates from Shinto, Japan’s animist religion.

 “The Great Way” begins with “no know” and ends with “know no.”

 “The Great Way” (or Tao), a central concept in Taoism, is the natural flow of the universe and the path to harmony.
-It is the path to liberation from our temporary individual self (which exists only in the now) to realizing our eternal oneness with the Everything.
+It is the path to liberation from our temporary individual self to realizing our eternal oneness with the Everything.

 The Everything is the soul and its manifestation in the now.